 We are a commercial-stage biopharmaceutical company with a limited operating history.
 Since our inception in 2015, we have incurred significant losses each year.
-Our net losses were \$81.0 million for the year ended December 31, 2019 and \$119.3 million for the year ended December 31, 2020.
-As of December 31, 2020 our accumulated deficit was approximately \$285.2 million.
+Our net losses were \$81.0 million for the year ended December 31, 2019 and we estimate net losses of approximately \$120.0 million for the year ended December 31, 2020.
+As of December 31, 2020 we estimate that our accumulated deficit will be approximately \$286.0 million.
 We have financed our operations principally through private placements, the initial public offering of our common stock in 2018 as well as our public offering in November 2019.
+This financial data for the year ended December 31, 2020 is preliminary and is subject to change upon completion of our financial statement closing procedures.
+There can be no assurance that such financial data for the year ended December 31, 2020 will not differ from these estimates, including as a result of review adjustments, and any such changes could be material.
+The preliminary financial data included in this prospectus supplement has been prepared by and is the responsibility of our management.
+See the section "Prospectus Supplement Summary-Financial Update" for more information.